 I have a theory the majority of us, no matter how little or how much we make, consider ourselves part of the middle class.
 When I worked at McDonald’s for $4 an hour, I was dirt poor, but considered myself middle class because both my parents had jobs and I had a bicycle and a cozy home to come home to.

-When I finally graduated from college and started making more money, I felt poor because all I did was work in expensive New York City!
-For example, I shared a studio with a high school classmate for $2,100 a month and that was in 1999!
+When I finally graduated from The College Of William & Mary and started making more money, I felt poor because all I did was work in expensive New York City!
+For example, I shared a studio with a high school classmate for $2,100 a month and that was in 1999.
 It was only until I moved to San Francisco did I feel I was part of the middle class again.
-Money was more plentiful, a starter home “only” cost about $1,500,000, and I had more free time to explore.
+Money was more plentiful, a starter home “only” cost about $1,100,000, and I had more free time to explore.